 Taking vacation days helps the economy

-In 2013, the U.S. Travel Association commissioned a study conducted by Oxford Economics to better understand why employees do not take paid time off and how the U.S. economy and a range of industries would benefit if workers used more of the leave they have earned.
+In 2013, the U.S. Travel Association commissioned a study conducted by Oxford Economics to better understand why employees do not take paid time off.
+The study also looked at the U.S. economy and a range of industries would benefit if workers used more of the leave they have earned.
 Here’s what they found:

-- If American workers used all of their available PTO, the U.S. economy could reap an additional $160 billion in total business sales each year, supporting 1.2 million new American jobs.
+- If American workers used all of their available PTO, the U.S. economy could reap an additional $160 billion in total business sales each year.
+This would support 1.2 million new American jobs.

 - Furthermore, this additional economic activity would generate more than $21 billion in taxes, including $11.4 billion in federal, $4.1 billion in state, and $5.5 billion in local taxes.

 - If workers took their unused time, the travel industry could benefit from 581 million additional travel days and $67 billion in additional travel spending.

 - If that time off included overnight hotel stays, the resulting additional 288 room nights would boost hotel demand by 26 percent.